At helm of DHS, Chad Wolf vows to confront the gangs behind illegal drugs, guns and migrants

 “So you get an adverse ruling on MPP and it’s going to make the job of the men and women of Border Patrol as well as [Customs and Border Protection] and [Immigration and Customs Enforcement] ... very difficult for them, so it really can’t be overstated how much the program means to the department in controlling the crisis,” he said.

-He cited MPP and the international agreements with other countries such as Guatemala – where migrants last week started to be flown there for asylum claims – as “critically important," along with President Trump’s own involvement in negotiations with Mexico.
+He cited MPP and the international agreements with other countries such as Guatemala – where migrants last week started to be flown for asylum claims – as “critically important," along with President Trump’s own involvement in negotiations with Mexico.

-“So I like to think of them as a chorus of programs that have really driven down those numbers, take away any one of those and it’s going to have a huge impact,” he said.
+“So I like to think of them as a chorus of programs that have really driven down those numbers; take away any one of those and it’s going to have a huge impact,” he said.

 Even beyond the court ruling, officials are only cautiously optimistic about the cooperation with those countries beyond the near future.
 Wolf said he would never call himself confident about actions that are out of U.S. control